-Generally, the applicant will be a family member of the testator, however it is not mandatory that a family member be the person to make the application.
+Generally, the applicant will be a spouse or a family member of the testator, however it is not mandatory that a family member be the person to make the application.
 For example, in the past the court has allowed a carer, a power of attorney, the testator’s lawyer or even a close friend of the testator to make an application for a Statutory Will on the testator’s behalf.

 - Satisfactory evidence of the testator’s lack of testamentary capacity, and any available evidence that they are unlikely to reacquire testamentary capacity in the future;